timmaurice/lovelace-blitzortung-lightning-card/README.md

 - A **compass rose** that shows the direction of the latest strike.
   - Displays the distance, direction, and total count of the latest lightning strike.
-  - The entities inside the compass are clickable and show the entity's more-info dialog.
+  - The values inside the compass are clickable and show the entity's more-info dialog.
 - A D3.js-powered **radar chart** to plot the location of multiple recent strikes.
   - Strikes on the radar gradually fade out over a configurable time period (`15m`, `30m`, or `1h`).
   - Tooltips on radar strikes show exact distance and azimuth on hover.
   - Customizable colors for the compass, radar, and strikes.
-- An optional **history chart** showing the number of strikes in…
+- An optional **history chart** showing the number of strikes over a configurable period.
-  - 10-minute intervals over the last hour or
-  - 3-minute intervals over the last 15 minutes.
+  - 1-hour view with 10-minute intervals.
+  - 30-minute view with 5-minute intervals.
+  - 15-minute view with 3-minute intervals.
 - An optional interactive **map** to show strike locations relative to your home.
   - Displays strikes from the same time period as the radar.
   - Stops auto-zooming on user interaction, allowing for free exploration.